sdypy/sdypy-EMA/docs/source/tutorial.rst

 Reconstruction on ``c`` usign poles from ``a``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-``pyEMA`` enables the use of the poles identified using one set of measurments, to identify the modal constants using a different set of measurments.
+``sdypy-EMA`` enables the use of the poles identified using one set of measurments, to identify the modal constants using a different set of measurments.

 Create a new object using different set of FRFs:

 .. code:: python

-    c = pyEMA.Model(
+    c = EMA.Model(
         frf_matrix,
         frequency_array,
         lower=10,